-- Implement the Integrated Planning and Reporting Framework including a major review of the Strategic Community Plan. - Implement the Reconciliation Action Plan to support one another in achieving greater equality and opportunities for all members of our society. - Implement the reforms of the Small Business Friendly Approvals Program to help small businesses start, pivot and grow. - Deliver the Customer Service Experience initiative to make it easier for our customers to do business with us. - Advocacy on major projects including Beatty Park 2062 and 40km speed zones. - Finalise request for proposals process for development concept for Leederville car park sites. - Delivery of the Capital Works Program.
+- Implementation of the Integrated Planning & Reporting Framework including a major review of the Strategic Community Plan. - .
+Implement new Reconciliation Action Plan to support one another in achieving greater equality and opportunities for all members of our society. - Advocacy on Major Projects including Beatty Park 2062 & 40km speed zones - Small Business Friendly Program - Customer Service Experience - Finalise Request for Proposals process for Development Concept for Leederville carpark sites

+Delivery of Capital Works Program